 Environmental Science (AS, BS)

-See the World & Save the World
+See the World and Save the World

 If you’re passionate about the planet, you might enjoy a career dedicated to solving some of its biggest challenges — and making it a better place to live.

-Job opportunities in environmental science and technology are rapidly growing, especially in the areas of protection, remediation, and food and agriculture.The increased interest in sustainability has even led to the introduction of subfields and positions that didn’t exist a decade ago.
+Job opportunities in environmental science and technology are rapidly growing, especially in the areas of protection, remediation, and food and agriculture.
+The increased interest in sustainability has even led to the introduction of subfields and positions that didn’t exist a decade ago.

 To prepare for rewarding and meaningful work in conservation and sustainability, major in environmental science to build the scientific foundation and practical skills you’ll need.

-Why USF for Environmental Science?
+Why Saint Francis for Environmental Science?

-During your first year as an environmental science major, you’ll head into the woods, tap a maple tree, cook the sap and process maple sugar.
+During your first year as an environmental science major, you’ll head into the woods, tap a maple tree, cook the sap, and process maple sugar.
 This is both delicious and an indication of the active learning you’ll experience throughout your time at the University of Saint Francis.

-Broaden your knowledge, expand your skills and become more marketable for a range of environmental science and technology careers with one of three concentrations:
+Broaden your knowledge, expand your skills, and become more marketable for a range of environmental science and technology careers with one of three concentrations:

 Sustainable Food Systems: With a focus on urban agriculture, this concentration focuses on cultivating sustainable practices.
 You’ll visit local farms and manufacturers to learn about cutting-edge operations, and you’ll learn even more when you intern in this growing field.